Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ABut we didn't really want to stop there.

-Speaker AWe learned a load of songs since then, some of which we actually prefer to the original songs that we started out learning.
+Speaker AWe learned a load of songs since then, some of which we actually prefer to the original songs that we started out loud learning.

 Speaker ASo we're now putting together our second album, as yet untitled.